Lola Jay Yum!

 • Make the gremolata: In a bowl, mix the chopped parsley, olives, garlic, lemon zest, lemon juice, and olive oil.
 Season to taste with salt and pepper.
 Stir until combined and bright green.
 Add red pepper flakes if you like heat.

-½ cup chopped flat-leaf parsley, ⅓ cup chopped Castelvetrano olives, 1 garlic clove, Zest of 1 lemon, Juice of ½ lemon, ¼ cup olive oil, Salt + black pepper to taste, Optional: pinch of red pepper flakes
+½ cup chopped flat-leaf parsley, ⅓ cup chopped Castelvetrano olives, 1 garlic clove, Zest of 1 lemon, Juice of ½ lemon, ¼ cup extra virgin olive oil, Salt + black pepper to taste, Optional: pinch of red pepper flakes

 • Assemble and serve: Remove the salmon from the oven.
 Plate and spoon the citrus-olive gremolata generously over the top.
 Serve immediately with roasted vegetables, rice, couscous, or a simple salad.